 The Mesa Top loop is a great way to see viewpoints of many of the park’s prominent attractions.
 It also allows you to view the wildlife from the comfort of your car.
 Some of the most noteworthy viewpoints include Square Tower House and Sunset Point Overlook.
 If you weren’t able to be a part of the Cliff Palace Tour or would just like to see it from another vantage point, Sun Point and Sun Temple will give you great views of the palace.

-Where to stay near Mesa Verde National Park:
+Best Hotels near Mesa Verde National Park:

 Stop 4: Explore An Unbelievable Collection of Archaeological Sites At Canyons Of The Ancients National Monument

 Once you get your fix of cliff dwellings at Mesa Verde you’ll be ready to take in the impressive dwellings of Canyons of the Ancients.
 Located just a short drive from Mesa Verde, this National Monument is a worthwhile and easy stop on your Colorado road trip.
 Canyons of the Ancients became a National Monument in 2000 and boasts over 6,350 documented ancient sites.
 When you arrive, we suggest heading to the visitor’s center to pick up a map so it’s easier for you to find all the archeological sites.